 Death is a time of crisis for one’s family no matter where it takes place.
 If death occurs overseas, the experience can be even more traumatic, especially if the procedures involved in documenting the death and repatriating the deceased to the United States are not clearly understood.
 In case of death abroad, the U.S. Embassy works with the deceased’s next of kin to produce a U.S. certificate of death, and if desired, to help repatriate remains.
 You can reach the Consular Section to report the death of a U.S. citizen seven days a week.

-The Centers for Disease Control and Prevention (CDC) requirements for importing human remains depend upon if the body has been embalmed, cremated, or if the person died from a quarantinable communicable disease.
+The Centers for Disease Control and Prevention (CDC) requirements for importing human remains to the United States depend on whether the body has been embalmed or cremated, or if the person died from a quarantinable communicable disease.
 Please see https://www.cdc.gov/importation/human-remains.html for more details.

-You will find below the Disposition of Remains Report for Algeria.
+You will find the Disposition of Remains Report for Algeria below.
 This consular document describes funeral and repatriation procedures in Algeria.